phthom/icp31/1-Installation.md

 Save the file (ctrl O, enter, ctrl X ).

-To understand the installation setup, you can look at the **/opt/icp/cluster/config.yaml** where you will find all the parameters before the start of the installation.
+To understand the installation setup, you can look at the **/opt/icp/cluster/config.yaml** file where you will find all the parameters before the start of the installation.

 `nano /opt/icp/cluster/config.yaml`

 We are going to change the "config.yaml" file (**be carefull** this is a YAML file and you are not allowed to use TAB or any cyrillic characters) :

-Find the line with :
+Find the line with (we will use Istio in another lab) :

 `istio: disabled`